Facebook Twitter pinterest Youtube

 2. Itemization of Expenses

-The Disclosure Document should disclose all the expenses a buyer (franchisee) will incur before.
+The Disclosure Document should disclose all the expenses a buyer (franchisee) will incur before signing.
 Itemized expenses help the franchisee prepare a cash flow forecast, a comprehensive budget, and a business plan.

 3. Success Rate and Location of Existing Franchise Outlets